energinet-singularity/forecast-parser/README.md

 ### Dependencies

-To run the script a kafka broker must be available (use the 'KAFKA_HOST' environment variable).
-Furthermore a kSQL server should be available (use the 'KSQL_HOST' environment variable) - if unavaliable, the application will still run but error-messages will be logged periodically.

 #### Python (if not run as part of the container)

 The python script can probably run on any python 3.9+ version, but your best option will be to check the Dockerfile and use the same version as the container.
 Further requirements (python packages) can be found in the app/requirements.txt file.

 #### Docker

-Built and tested on version 20.10.7.
+Built and tested on version 20.10.12.

 #### HELM (only relevant if using HELM for deployment)